missionpinball/mpf-docs/docs/code/api_reference/devices/lights.md

 Parameters:

-* **key** – The key of the settings to remove (based on the ‘key’ parameter that was originally passed to the color() method.)
+* **key** – The key of the settings to remove (based on the 'key' parameter that was originally passed to the color() method.)
 * **fade_ms** – Time to fade out the light.

-This method triggers a light update, so if the highest priority settings were removed, the light will be updated with whatever’s below it.
+This method triggers a light update, so if the highest priority settings were removed, the light will be updated with whatever's below it.
 If no settings remain after these are removed, the light will turn off.

 `stack`

 A list of dicts which represents different commands that have come in to set this light to a certain color (and/or fade).
 Each entry in the list contains the following key/value pairs:

         `priority`:
             The relative priority of this color command.
-Higher numbers take precedent, and the highest priority entry will be the command that’s currently active.
-In the event of a tie, whichever entry was added last wins (based on ‘start_time’ below).
+Higher numbers take precedent, and the highest priority entry will be the command that's currently active.
+In the event of a tie, whichever entry was added last wins (based on 'start_time' below).
         `start_time`:
             The clock time when this command was added.
 Primarily used to calculate fades, but also used as a tie-breaker for multiple entries with the same priority.
         `start_color`: